Postr-Inc/visi.js/readme.md

 "errors.js" -> built in error system similar to react nodejs "components.js" -> imports require -> soon will actually add require functionality like nodejs "Lazy-javascript" -> package made by me that allows you to handle data in a more efficient way -> using parallel caching and parralel sharding with a chain based array system. https://www.npmjs.com/package/lazy-javascript
- - Dependecies -> main lazy.js class jsonhandler for parrallel sequential data handling -> CacheManager for saving cache to indexdb
+ - Dependecies -> main lazy.js class jsonhandler for parrallel sequential data handling and querysharding

 </script>
  <body>
-    Import your jsx files here make sure your main js file in this case app.js is text/babel or react   will just error when you try to render jsx in routes!
+    Import your jsx files  using require()!
     <div id="root"></div>

     <script type="module" src="./React.js" ></script>
     <script  src="app.js" type="text/babel"></script>
-    <script src="./test.jsx" type="text/babel"></script>
-    <script src="./cop.jsx" type="text/babel"></script>
 </body>
 ```
 # things to implement